So what are the signs of dental implant failure that you should be watching out for, and what do they mean?

-The 3-Signs of Dental Implant Failure
+What are the 3-Signs of Dental Implant Failure?

 - Signs of swelling or inflammation.
-Some slight swelling immediately after implantation is normal, but if the gum tissues begin to look red and inflamed it could be a sign of infection.
+Some slight swelling immediately after implantation is normal, but if the gum tissues begin to look red and inflamed, it could be a sign of infection.

-If any of these dental implant failure signs strike a chord with you then it is best to seek advice as soon as you can from Dr Jonathan Penchas or another qualified implant dentist.
+If any of these dental implant failure symptoms, then seek advice as soon as you can from a qualified implant dentist.
 It might be possible to treat any infection with a course of antibiotics.
 It is vital not to ignore these dental implant failure signs as any infection could significantly damage your jawbone.

 Taking Action Sooner Rather than Later

 It is sometimes necessary to remove the implant, especially if it has become loose.
 Sometimes it may be required to have a bone graft if the infection has led to significant bone loss.
 Occasionally it may be possible to try to shore up a failing implant with additional bone grafts